auth0/kinesis-writable/README.md

 -  X seconds after the last batch of messages sent.
 Default: 5 seconds.
 -  X messages are queued waiting to be sent.
 Default: 10 messages.
--  a message is prioritary.
-Default: all messages are not prioritary
+-  a message is priority.
+Default: all messages are not priority

 Example:
 ```javascript